-Around 25,000 British nationals visit Fiji every year.
+Prior to the global pandemic, around 20,000 British nationals visited Fiji every year.
 Most visits to Fiji are trouble-free.

-Take care when visiting isolated locations, especially if you are on your own.
+Take care when visiting isolated locations, especially if you’re on your own.
 There have been serious cases of sexual assaults against foreign women in Fiji.
 See Crime

 Although there’s no recent history of terrorism in Fiji, attacks can not be ruled out.
 See Terrorism